4commerce-technologies-AG/meteor-package-env-settings/README.md

 private/config/production/server/
 ````

-> You my name your environments as you like but I advise you to stay with the standards like development, production and testing.
+> You may name your environments as you like but I advise you to stay with the standards like development, production and testing.

 *Single file configurations*